deel-ai/xplique/docs/api/concepts/holistic_craft.md

    activations.
 2. **Factorize concepts**: factorize the activations to discover recurring concepts.
 3. **Measure concept activation**: encode each image as concept activation maps in `coeffs_u`.
-4. **Estimate concept importance**: attribute the task prediction to the concept activations.
+4. **Estimate concept importance**: attribute the task prediction to concept activations (by perturbing them with Sobol, or using a gradient-based method).
-5. **Interpret concepts**: either visualize concept activation maps or attribute concept activation scores to the input to obtain concept localization maps.
+5. **Interpret concepts**: either visualize concept activation maps or perturb the input and attribute changes in concept activation scores to obtain localization maps.

 !!!warning
     Activations must be non-negative to use the standard NMF.
 Ensure a ReLU